Photo by Cale Green · Source

 Alaska LNG project secures financing proposals, targets 2027 construction start

-The decades-discussed Alaska LNG project moved closer to reality Tuesday as Glenfarne Group CEO Brendan Duval announced the company has secured financing proposals from global banks to build the domestic pipeline, with construction targeted to begin in the first quarter of 2027.
+The Alaska LNG project moved closer to reality Tuesday as Glenfarne Group CEO Brendan Duval announced the company has secured financing proposals from global banks to build the domestic pipeline, with construction targeted to begin in the first quarter of 2027.

 Speaking at the Alaska Sustainable Energy Conference, Duval said the project could deliver gas to Cook Inlet by late 2029 if two key approvals fall into place: tax stabilization legislation currently being negotiated in Juneau and Regulatory Commission of Alaska approval of an agreement with Enstar, the local gas utility.